Murder of Ame Deal: Sentencing

 David Martin Deal pleaded guilty to attempted child abuse and was sentenced to 14 years in prison on July 6, 2013.
 Cynthia Stoltzmann pleaded guilty to two counts of child abuse and one count of attempted child abuse.
 On September 13, 2013, she was sentenced to 24 years in prison and given a lifetime of probation.
 Judith Deal also pleaded guilty to attempted child abuse, and was sentenced to 10 years in prison, plus a lifetime of probation.

 Sammantha Allen was sentenced to death by lethal injection on August 7, 2017, for the charge of first-degree murder and to 74 years' imprisonment for the child abuse and conspiracy to commit child abuse charges.
 She is one of only three women on Arizona's death row (the others are Shawna Forde and Wendi Andriano).
 John Allen was found guilty of murder on November 8, 2017, and on November 17, 2017, was sentenced to death by lethal injection.

+The convictions and death sentences imposed upon John and Samantha Allen were upheld by the Arizona Supreme Court in 2020 and 2022, respectively.